uq-eresearch/uqam/docs/deployment.rst

     fab push_local_database

+After copying a database to a different server, update the `sites` record to contain the correct host name.

 Deployment tasks are automated using Fabric.
 The first step when deploying is to try a test deployment, which copies down the live code and database, and attempts to perform the upgrade locally, including code replacement